stiles/our-time/README.md

 - Update the **time zones** (e.g., `America/Los_Angeles` and `Asia/Taipei`) in the JavaScript to display different locations.
 - Change the **names** in the headline rotation (in the `updateClocks` function).
 - **Mapbox**: Create a Mapbox base layer with your desired style and locations.
+- **Flight path**: Obtain a flight path from Flightradar24, FlightAware or ADS-B Exchange.
 - **Change time zones**: Currently uses Taipei and Los Angeles.

 ## Tools